 Bree Rosenblum is a Professor of Global Change Biology at UC Berkeley.
 Her research focuses on understanding the biological diversity of our planet.
 How are new species formed and why are species being lost at such an alarming rate?
 Her research integrates genomics and ecological approaches with study systems around the world.
 Her lab will lead the genetics components of the Institute by integrating studies of host and pathogen genomics to better understand the history of disease-induced amphibian declines and more fully assess mechanisms contributing to host resilience across study systems.
 Bree also loves working at the intersection of science, art, philosophy, and personal growth and will be contributing to training and outreach for the Institute.
 Links: Website – Publications

-Gui Becker is an assistant professor of disease ecology at The University of Alabama.
+Gui Becker is an Associate Professor of disease ecology at Penn State University.
 His research can be divided into three broad areas of investigation: (i) host-microbe interactions, (ii) landscape genetics, and (iii) tropical ecology & conservation.
 The conceptual thread tying these areas together is the understanding that ecological threats to wildlife have important implications for evolutionary processes and conservation, and thus, are instrumental to understanding general patterns of biodiversity persistence.
 He is actively engaged in applying his disease ecology research to the management of endangered and threatened species while attempting to make applied conservation biology available to the decisionmakers that implement biodiversity conservation plans.
 Gui is also a musical artist writing about the intertwining links between global change stressors, emerging diseases and biodiversity conservation.
 He has recently introduced original musical composition as a nontraditional but high-engagement outreach tool to disseminate his work.
 Links: Website – Publications

 Roland Knapp is an aquatic ecologist in the Mountain Lakes Research Group at the University of California Sierra Nevada Aquatic Research Laboratory.
 His research focuses on (1) the recovery of amphibians in the California’s Sierra Nevada from the impacts of introduced disease and fish, and (2) the resilience of alpine lake ecosystems to human disturbance.
 Links: Website – Publications